jmarihawkins/Predicting_Stock_Prices/README.md

     - **Additional Point**: Handles user inputs and displays predictions in a user-friendly manner.

 ## Conclusion: Model Comparison
+Through our comprehensive analysis, we found that the LSTM neural network outperformed all other models in predicting stock prices.
+The LSTM model demonstrated superior predictive accuracy, with lower Mean Squared Error (MSE) and higher R-squared (R²) values across the majority of the stocks.
+Traditional machine learning models like Linear Regression and XGBoost performed well, providing solid baseline predictions, but they were unable to match the LSTM's ability to capture temporal dependencies and long-term patterns in the data.
+The SVR model showed adequate performance for some stocks but generally lagged behind in accuracy compared to LSTM and XGBoost.
+The Prophet model, while useful for capturing seasonality and trends, fell significantly short in accuracy, highlighting its limitations in stock price prediction.
+Overall, our findings indicate that the LSTM neural network is the most effective model for this type of time-series prediction task, offering robust and reliable predictions for stock prices.
+Future work could focus on fine-tuning the LSTM model and exploring additional consumer and economic indicators to further enhance prediction accuracy.

 ## The Best Model: LSTM
 ### Pros